SoftwareGuy/Ignorance/README.md

 It is essential to keep your server's frame rate running as high as possible as this will reduce latency and in-game lag.
 You will be able to tell when the server is under heavy stress when networked objects get very choppy and/or the client starts hanging.

-Mirrors' LateUpdate polling is a design flaw that vis2k has very little interest in fixing.
-I will probably research a better way and submit it in the near future.
+Mirrors' LateUpdate polling is a design flaw will be fixed later on.

 ### I found a bug, where do I report it?